-After a fabulous year and a half of working on our apple story project the book is finally here!
+It took a year and a half of working on our apple story project before the book was ready

 The story behind the story of Anna and the Apple Tree